To make your Will, contact:

 - If the beneficiaries are under the age of 18 years, it will provide for the appointment of two trustees to hold the assets in trust for the benefit of the minor children.

 - It can be an effective tool for the minimisation of capital taxes i.e. gift tax or inheritance tax.
-Though each case has to be examined in its own context to decide on what measures could be put in place to reduce the beneficiary's tax liabilities.

 What Happens if There is No Will in Place?